JakeGreer/social-app/README.md

 # social-app

 ## Usage
-Download and install .DOTNET Core SDK from https://dotnet.microsoft.com/download
+Download and install .NET Core SDK from https://dotnet.microsoft.com/download
 Download and install Node.js from https://nodejs.org/en/

 In one terminal change directory into /API and run `dotnet watch run`